 Deciding to get help to stop using drugs and/or alcohol is the critical first step in any person’s recovery.
-Admitting that you have a substance use disorder and need professional care to overcome and get clean is also the most important step in the recovery process.
-During your journey, therapy for addiction recovery will play a vital role in not only helping you stay sober but also you learn to enjoy this new lease on life and appreciate all of the opportunities inherent with it.
-If you’re ready to take the next step toward a lifetime of sobriety, contact Avedis Detox online or call 833.514.0579 today to learn how our cognitive-behavioral therapy program can help.
+Admitting that you have a substance use disorder is the most important step.
+The next is that there is a need for professional care to recover.
+During your journey, therapy for addiction recovery will play a vital role.
+Therapy can help you stay sober and learn to enjoy life.
+Recovery helps us appreciate all of the opportunities inherent in it.
+If you’re ready to take the next step toward a lifetime of sobriety, contact Avedis Detox online or call 833.514.0579 today to learn how our can help.

 What Is Involved In Therapy for Addiction Treatment?

 Before you begin therapy for addiction recovery, most recovery programs typically involve a successful medical detox to rid your body and mind of all the harmful chemicals, toxins, and substances.
 Receiving therapy for addiction treatment will increase your odds of breaking the psychological dependence on drugs so you can enjoy a life of sobriety.

 To begin therapy for addiction recovery, you will undergo a substance abuse evaluation.
 This will help the medical professionals at Avedis Detox understand your situation and history with drugs and alcohol, allowing them to determine the type of therapy, support, and rehab that will benefit you most.
 This determination will be based on any number of factors, including:

 - The longevity of your use

 - Your existing support network